Bandwidth/bandwidth.github.io/campaigns/guides/bandwidth10dlcCampaignImportUiGuide.md

 Once you click the **Import** button the TNs will be processed.
 Upon successful completion, the TNs will have the appropriate Campaign ID assigned and will be ready for use.

-For more info on TNs, please see [Number Management](../../numbers/about.md)
+For more info on TNs, please see [Managing Line Features](../../numbers/guides/managingLineFeatures.md)

 ## Next steps
 ### Create an API-only user